TrinaNix4/CS1400_Python_Programs/Readme.md

 all the characters are one byte of info so h-e-l-l-o in a .txt file would be 5 bytes in size

 # Images

+- Pixel - picture element; basic unit of color on a computer display

+each pixel has a value -

+# RGB Color Code

+red gree blue (RGB)
+each color is a number between 0-255 represents how much of each color
+RGB (255, 255, 255) = FFFFFF (FF(red), FF(green), FF(blue))

+3 bytes of infomation to make up the color code per pixel; (ff, 00, 00) (red)

+# Zipped Folders

+- combines files and folders into a single finle
+- compresses the information

+# Sound representation

+sound is variations of pressure in a medium represented with waves

+higher the sound wave - the louder

+sampled sound wave - when digitizing the information, losing a little bit of original sound wave because storing it in 1's and 0's.